 - Heat a Dutch oven over medium-high heat, then coat with avocado oil.

-- Season the beef with 2 tsp of salt.
+- Season the beef with 2 teaspoon of salt.

 - Add the ginger and garlic and stir.